staceyJayneLewis/little-hatchlings/TESTING.md

     ![screenshot](documentation/bug02.jpg)

-    - To fix this by resizing the original image slightly and using the object-fit:cover so that it doesn't get stretched too much.
+    - Removed the set height and instead resized the original image slightly and then used the object-fit:cover so that it doesn't get stretched too much.

 ### GitHub **Issues**